emfcamp/Website/docs/index.rst

 This is the developer documentation for the Electromagnetic Field website, `www.emfcamp.org`_.

-This site is intended for developers -- if you're looking for help buying tickets, or with any other issues, please get in touch through our website.
+This site is intended for developers and EMF team members who need to understand how the website works -- if you're looking for help buying tickets, or with any other issues, please get in touch through our website.

 .. _www.emfcamp.org: https://www.emfcamp.org